DCEtech/DCEtechWeb/content/AI Meets Investing Decision Trees for BTC and Stock Strategies.md

 This Decision Tree is not predicting future prices.
 Instead, it is learning how to reproduce the behavior of a rule-based strategy using historical data.
 This high accuracy mainly shows that the model successfully learned the strategy´s logic, not that it can perfectly predict market movements.

 Additionally, the model´s performance depends heavily on the quality of the strategy itself.
-If th stategy performs poorly in certain market conditions, the model will simply learn those same limitations.
+If the stategy performs poorly in certain market conditions, the model will simply learn those same limitations.

 Finally, like any model trained on historical data, there is no guarantee that the same patterns will hold in the future.
-Market behavior can change, and this approach should always be used as an analytical and education tool, not as finalcial advice.
+Market behavior can change, and this approach should always be used as an analytical and education tool, not as financial advice.

 <br>